Skip to Content

 There is loud music, lots of drumming and strobe lights.
 And those weird blue guys climb into the audience from time to time.

 A young child might think parts of it are funny but won’t get all of it.
-And it would scare the heck out of at least some preschoolers.
+And it could scare the heck out of at least some preschoolers.

 What To Expect

-While there is a lot of drumming on drums, cans, pipes and other things, the loudest decibels came from a house band that favors grungy and heavy rock sounds.
+While there is a lot of drumming on drums, cans, pipes and other things, the loudest decibels came from a house band that favors grungy rock sounds.

 Tip: When we came in they asked us if we wanted earplugs for Tween Traveler.
 So if you don’t have your own headphones, ask for earplugs for your kids (and maybe for you).